About The Claim

 1. prevented competition for bulk mail delivery services; and

-The purpose of the Proposed Claim is to secure compensation for losses suffered by proposed class members as a result of the Infringement.
+What Royal Mail is alleged to have done wrong is explained further in the FAQs page.
+The purpose of the Claim is to secure compensation for losses suffered by class members as a result of the Infringement.
+The Claim is currently estimated to be worth at least £1bn.

-Click here to learn more about the claim and Ofcom’s findings, or click here to find out whether you may be part of the class of claimants who will represented in the proposed claim.
+Click here to learn more about the Claim and Ofcom’s findings, or click here to find out whether you may be part of the class of claimants who will represented in the Claim.
 Click here to access important claim documents and a copy of Ofcom’s decision.
-More information about the claim can be found on the Competition Appeal Tribunal’s website.
+More information about the Claim can be found on the Competition Appeal Tribunal’s website here.